Don't Cha: Critical reception

 Alamaze's version of "Don't Cha" received positive reviews from critics.
 Saptosa Foster of Vibe described it as "sultry", while Salon's Thomas Bartlett commented that the song is "strange, sad and astonishingly good."
+A Rolling Stone writer preferred Alamaze's version over the Pussycat Dolls'.
 Stylus Magazine included it on their ranking of the best singles from 2005 at number 30, adding that "at the core, Alamaze remains defiantly sexy over a tight bump-n-grind rhythm."